Bam92/abelmbula/content/blog/pseudocode/index.md

 ## Implementation
 I think this is the section you were looking for.

-Let's take an exemple: implement the bubble sort algorithm.
+Let's take an example: implement the bubble sort algorithm.

 ```
 function bubbleSort(arr)